Your partner for seamless WEEE compliance under the ElektroG

 The government has amended the ElektroG.
 One of the objectives is to achieve a minimum collection rate of 65% for WEEE as required by the EU.
 The amendment to the Electrical and Electronic Equipment Act imposes important new obligations on online retailers, and for the first time, on online marketplace operators.

-A summary of all the changes can be found here.
+A summary of the changes can be found here.

 Get a quote – ensure compliance